 Authors associated with this publication with profiles on BlossomRobin Carhart-Harris

 Dr. Robin Carhart-Harris is the Founding Director of the Neuroscape Psychedelics Division at UCSF.
 Previously he led the Psychedelic group at Imperial College London.

 Notable research papers that build on or are influenced by this paperThe entropic brain: a theory of conscious states informed by neuroimaging research with psychedelic drugs

-This seminal paper (2014) introduces the entropic brain hypothesis with the aim of building a bridge between neuroscience and psychoanalytic theories.
-The entropic brain hypothesis proposes two different forms of cognition, one being more 'critical' and unconstrained (whilst under psychedelics) and has become one of the foremost theories underlying our understanding of psychedelic exert their therapeutic effects.
+This seminal paper (2014) introduces the entropic brain hypothesis intending to build a bridge between neuroscience and psychoanalytic theories.
+The entropic brain hypothesis proposes two different forms of cognition, one being more 'critical' and unconstrained (whilst under psychedelics).
+It has become one of the major theories underlying our understanding of how psychedelics exert their therapeutic effects.

 Pattern Breaking: A Complex Systems Approach to Psychedelic Medicine

 This theory-building article (2022) further refines the REBUS model, using complex systems theory (CST) to propose that psychedelics act as destabilisers of stuck patterns of thinking ('attractors' or 'overweighted priors') which could explain both the acute (peak) and subsequent period in which psychedelics can help one get 'unstuck'.